genesiscommunitysuccess/docs/docs/03_server/10_integration/04_gateways-and-streamers/02_fix-gateway.md

 }
 ```

-To see the format and options of QuickFIXJ  configuration, take a look at the [QuickFIXJ  config](https://www.QuickFIXJ j.org/usermanual/2.3.0/usage/configuration.html).
+To see the format of QuickFIXJ  and the configuration options, take a look at the [QuickFIXJ  config](https://www.QuickFIXJ j.org/usermanual/2.3.0/usage/configuration.html).

 File-driven configuration enables multiple sessions to use the same port, which is more efficient in terms of performance.
 However, sessions cannot be started and stopped independently of each other.

 **Database-driven configuration**
-Below is an example of configuring the gateway to use database-driven configuration.
+Below is an example of configuring the Gateway for database-driven configuration.

 In a database-driven configuration, a single FIX session is created for each record in the FIX_SESSION table in the Genesis Application database.